MullinsLab/ISDB/doc/Freezing.md

+---
-% Freezing versions of an ISDB
+title: Freezing versions of an ISDB
+topic: About data curation
+order: 4
+...

 From time to time we freeze versions of our ISDB by making a read-only copy that will never be modified.
 These frozen versions are linked from the data